 In the Beginning

-The few press release writing jobs advertised in the community seemed to be getting picked up by generic Web content writers (the "Sure, I'll write you over-hyped, keyword-stuffed garbage content for $10 and throw it into a press release template" kind of writers).
+The few press release writing jobs advertised in the community seemed to get picked up by generic web content writers (the "Sure, I'll write you over-hyped, keyword-stuffed garbage content for $10 and throw it into a press release template" kind of writers).

-There was a need for better information.
-I (very aggressively) started taking part in press release discussions there, trying to educate the market about how to use them appropriately and effectively--how focusing on real coverage and exposure could actually also do more to help their SEO efforts (since they were releasing garbage in the name of SEO).
+I, very assertively, started taking part in press release discussions there, trying to educate the market about how to use them appropriately and effectively--how focusing on real coverage and exposure could actually also do more to help their SEO efforts (since they were releasing garbage in the name of SEO).

 Plenty of Opportunities Still Exist